giordamaug/WiSARD4WEKA/README.md

 WiSARD was originally conceived as a pattern recognition device mainly focusing on image processing domain.
 With ad hoc data transformation, WiSARD can also be used successfully as multiclass classifier in machine learning domain.

 The WiSARD is a RAM-based neuron network working as an <i>n</i>-tuple classifier.
-A WiSARS is formed by as many discriminators as the number of classes it has to discriminate between.
+A WiSARD is formed by as many discriminators as the number of classes it has to discriminate between.
 Each discriminator consists of a set of <i>N</i> RAMs that, during the training phase, l earn the occurrences of <i>n</i>-tuples extracted from the input binary vector (the <i>retina</i>).